unina-sfere/NN4MSP/README.md

 <img src="README_Figure/model_accuracy.png" height = "60%"  width="60%"/>

-Plot the Receiver operating characteristic (ROC) curve and compute the area under the curve (AUC) as performance measure to manually tune the typical NN hyperparameters.
+Plot the Receiver Operating Characteristic (ROC) curve and compute the Area Under the Curve (AUC) as performance measure to manually tune the typical NN hyperparameters.
 Use the function `ROC_AUC_plot` from the `MSPforNN` package.